-Geophanies are depictions of our shared homeworld, allowing its cycles, patterns, synergies, teleconnections and dynamics to be visible, to be seen.
+Geophanies are depictions of Earth, our shared Home World.
+Unlabelled yet meaningful, they make visible the cycles, patterns, synergies, teleconnections and dynamics of our planet.

 The word ‘geophany’ comes from Attic Greek gē, meaning ‘earth, land’, and phainein, ‘to reveal, to bring to light, to make visible’.